Ice Cream (2016 film)

 Ice Cream is a Bangladeshi coming-of-age romantic drama film written and directed by Redoan Rony and produced by Shukla Banik under the banner of Ping Pong Entertainment.
 It features Sariful Razz, Kumar Uday, Nazifa Tushi while ATM Shamsuzzaman, Omar Sani, Parveen Sultana Diti and Sayem Sadat in supporting roles.

-The film is scheduled for released on 29 April 2016.
+The film was scheduled for released on 29 April 2016.
 Minar Rahman made his playback career debut with this film.